 Now tell the kids, “Let’s keep thinking about the idea of an object in motion staying in motion in a straight line, unless something changes it.”

 Make a mini-bucket in front of your group—it takes no more than five minutes (see diagram on the Fun With Forces sheet).
 Then do a demo.
 Put a ball or a penny in the bucket and swing it in a small circle, so that the cup goes upside down like a loop-the-loop roller coaster.
 Swing it fast enough to keep the item from falling out.

 Ask kids: “Why didn’t the ball fall out?
 What would happen if I swung the mini-bucket more slowly?”
 (Gravity would pull the item toward the ground).
 Ask kids, “Now that we tried it with a ball or penny, what do you think will happen with a ping pong ball or water?”
 Your kids don’t need to know the term centripetal force.
 The point of this activity is to get them to observe, ask why, and experiment.

 When the group comes back together, discuss together the questions posed on the student sheet: Why didn't the penny and water fall out when you whipped the cup around over your head?
 How is this similar to a loop-de-loop roller coaster?
 What outside is at work in this experiment and on roller coasters?
 You could tie this in to other experiments and conversations about gravity if you're looking for related activities.

 Who says science can't be fun?
 An amusement park uses the principles of science to make exciting and sometimes terrifying rides.
 Park rides that move in circles and steep curves make you feel like you're being pushed outward.
-That's centrifugal force.
+That's centripetal force.
 Do you think that's the same force that keeps you from falling out of a roller coaster when it goes upside down?
 Find out with this experiment.